paradigm-lab/Frontend/JavaScript/README.md

 document is an object.
 We can prove this by writing typeof document in the console.
 We use document or window.document to get the document object in the console.

+# What you need to now:
+	- How to changed HTML element
+	- HOw to style HTML element
+	- How to react with HTML DOM events
+	- How to add and delete HTML element

 # Single Elements or Individual Elements
 - getElementsById()